Second Barbary War: Background

-The First Barbary War (1801–05) had led to an uneasy truce between the US and the Barbary states, but American attention turned to Britain and the War of 1812.
+The First Barbary War (1801–1805) had led to an uneasy truce between the US and the Barbary states, but American attention turned to Britain and the War of 1812.
 The Barbary pirates returned to their practice of attacking American merchant vessels in the Mediterranean Sea and ransoming their crews to the United States government.
-At the same time, the major European powers were still involved in the Napoleonic Wars, which did not fully end until 1815.
+At the same time, the major European powers were still involved in the Napoleonic Wars, which did not fully end until June 1815 (Battle of Waterloo).

-At the conclusion of the War of 1812, however, the United States returned to the problem of Barbary piracy.
-On 3 March 1815, Congress authorized deployment of naval power against Algiers, and the squadron under the command of Commodore Stephen Decatur set sail on 20 May.
+At the conclusion of the War of 1812, the US government under President James Madison returned to the problem of Barbary piracy.
+On 3 March 1815, the US Congress authorized deployment of naval power against Algiers, and the squadron under the command of Commodore Stephen Decatur set sail on 20 May.
 It consisted of USS Guerriere (flagship), Constellation, Macedonia, Epervier, Ontario, Firefly, Spark, Flambeau, Torch, and Spitfire.

 War

-Following the War of 1812, Algiers sided with the British (although the British Atlantic blockade had limited US trade in the Mediterranean region).
-President Madison recommended that Congress declare the “existence of a state of war between the United States and the Dey and Regency of Algiers.”
-While Congress did not formally declare a state of war, they did pass legislation, enacted on March 3, 1815, that authorized the president to use the U.S. Navy, “as judged requisite by the President” to protect the “commerce and seamen” of the United States on the “Atlantic Ocean, the Mediterranean and adjoining seas.”
+During the War of 1812, Algiers had generally aligned with the British (although Britain's Atlantic blockade had limited US trade in the Mediterranean region).
+President Madison recommended that Congress declare the "existence of a state of war between the United States and the Dey and Regency of Algiers."
+While Congress did not formally declare a state of war, they did pass legislation, enacted on 3 March 1815, that authorized the president to use the U.S. Navy, "as judged requisite by the President" to protect the "commerce and seamen" of the United States on the "Atlantic Ocean, the Mediterranean and adjoining seas."
 Congress also authorized the president to grant the U.S. Navy the ability to seize all vessels and goods belonging to Algiers.
 The legislation also authorized the president to commission privateers for the same purpose.

 On 20 May 1815, a 10-ship squadron left New York (to be followed by a larger fleet under command of William Bainbridge).
-Shortly after departing Gibraltar en route to Algiers, Decatur's squadron encountered the Algerian flagship Meshouda and captured it in the Battle off Cape Gata, and they captured the Algerian brig Estedio in the Battle off Cape Palos.
+Shortly after departing Gibraltar en route to Algiers, Decatur's squadron encountered the Algerian flagship Meshouda and captured it in the Battle off Cape Gata.
+They also managed to capture the Algerian brig Estedio in the Battle off Cape Palos.
 On 29 June, the squadron had reached Algiers and had initiated negotiations with the Bey.
 The United States made persistent demands for compensation, mingled with threats of destruction, and the Dey capitulated.
 He signed a treaty aboard the Guerriere in the Bay of Algiers on 3 July 1815, in which Decatur agreed to return the captured Meshuda and Estedio.
 The Algerians returned all American captives, estimated to be about 10, in exchange for about 500 subjects of the Dey.
 Algeria also paid $10,000 for seized shipping.
 The treaty guaranteed no further tributes by the United States and granted the United States full shipping rights in the Mediterranean Sea.